 On navigation pages, it’s usual to find it below the product image.

-Firstly, at a marketing level, it’s part of the overall marketing mix, as we cover in our guide to the marketing plan.
-It reinforces the brand positioning as to whether your products are high price / high quality, or valued priced / accessible for all.
+First, at a marketing level, it’s part of the overall marketing mix, as per our marketing plan guide.
+It reinforces the positioning as price often reflects whether your product is high quality, or more mainstream.

-But then secondly, at a sales level, you can add promotional price discounts as we cover in our guide to sales promotions.
-These can help persuade consumers they are getting a good deal at the price, or that they will miss out on the deal if they don’t buy.
+Then, at a sales level, you can add promotional price discounts as per our sales promotions guide.
+These can help persuade customers they’re getting a good deal at the price.
+Or that they’ll miss out on the deal if they don’t buy.

 When used online, you should also consider how you present the price.
-There is evidence that smaller fonts make consumers perceive price as less than bigger fonts for example.
+There’s evidence that smaller fonts make customers perceive price as less than bigger fonts for example.
 And you can use the principles of psychological pricing to, for example, decide whether to include decimal points or round the price up to the nearest dollar.

 It’s common to play around with colour and typography on the call to action button to make it stand out and be easy to recognise.
 It should have a clear action such as “Buy now” or “Add to cart” to make it obvious, what you want the online shopper to do next.